IELTS Letter Writing Tips: A Complete Guide to Achieve Best Score

 - Start writing

-- Use a variety of sentence structure because the examiner will score you based on grammatical range and accuracy.
+- Use a variety of sentence structures because the examiner will score you based on your grammatical range and accuracy.

 - Avoid repetitive words in your essay; it is not a good sign.

 - Include all the instructions in the letter; otherwise, your band score will be lower.